-You’ll take your shirt and bra off.
+You'll take off any clothing that covers your breasts.
+You may get a gown or sheet to cover yourself with before the exam starts.
 Your doctor or nurse will look at both of your breasts to see the shape, size, and texture of your skin.
 They’ll feel your breasts with the tips of their fingers to check if there are any lumps or if something else doesn’t feel normal.
 They’ll start with one breast and then do the other, including both nipples, and also check your armpits.

 Should I do breast self-exams?

-Experts used to recommend that you do self breast-exams every month.
+Experts used to recommend that you do breast self-exams every month.
 A self-exam was a specific way of feeling your breasts.
 But research about breast self-exams has found that they may not be that helpful, so they are no longer recommended.

 Just looking at your breasts and feeling them from time to time should be good enough.
 The key is knowing what’s normal for your breasts so you’ll notice any changes in how they look or feel.